 The window for check-in will open 80 minutes before the start of each race.
-Teams are encouraged to check in as soon as possible, but not later than 20 minutes before to their race.
+Teams are encouraged to check in as soon as possible, but not later than 20 minutes before their race.

-When teams check in at the clerking tent, they will be required to show that they have their bibs on their jerseys, and that their uniforms meet the NCAA logo requirements.
-The head clerk will apply a small colored dot sticker to each participant's bib.
+When teams check in at the clerking tent, they will be required to show that they have their hip numbers, bibs on their jerseys, and that their uniforms meet the NCAA logo requirements.
+The head clerk will apply a small colored dot to the bibs of student-athletes who have completed the check-in process).
 This will serve as a quick visual for assistant clerks at the start line that the student-athletes have completed the check-in process.
 Reminder: Teams may not run more than seven student-athletes.

 Teams will not be allowed to check in at the start line.
-All teams must check in at the clerking tent near the start line.
+All teams must check in at the clerking table located on the treeline between the start and finish area.